 East Bay / Berkeley residents snarl over police dog plan /...

-There are 1 comment on the SFGate story from 11 hrs ago, titled East Bay / Berkeley residents snarl over police dog plan /....
+There are 2 comments on the SFGate story from Thursday, titled East Bay / Berkeley residents snarl over police dog plan /....
 In it, SFGate reports that:

 EBEMILYc-C-12JUL01-EF-KW - Holding the "toy" a stick that is the dogs reward, Alameda Police officer, Patrick Wyeth watches as his police dog, Kenzie, searches for a gun during an evidence search drill at the old navy housing in Alameda.